anorrl/guides/mac.md

 they ALL have to be the same because they won't be linked and the build fails.

+Also forget about CONTRIB_PATH here because i can't seem to get it to work functionally, so if you figure it out good on your but otherwise you need to update the includes/libraries/references to be absolute paths.

 # Contributors

 - meditext - He knows the most about mac stuff, I'm just writing this down here for easier setup later on